 In my personal experience, more than once, this simple request revealed the competitor’s agency was buying these terms without their knowledge.
-In other cases, the ad serving was due to Google’s liberal broad matching and/or lack of negative keywords.
+In other cases, the ad serving was due to Google’s liberal keyword matching and/or lack of negative keywords.

-While we never give legal advice, if all else fails, just the threat of legal action is sometimes enough motivation to get your competitor to shift their budget elsewhere.
+While we never give legal advice, if all acts of diplomacy fail, just the threat of legal action is sometimes enough motivation to get your competitor to shift their budget elsewhere.

-3. File a Trademark Complaint with the Engines
+3. File A Trademark Complaint With The Engines

 Bing, on the other hand, is less clear about the longevity of the trademark complaint, but it’s a smart step regardless.

-4. Bid on Your Competition’s Brand Keywords
+4. Bid On Your Competition’s Brand Keywords

 If the above actions fail, you can always start bidding on their brand keywords.
 Your CPC is higher when you bid on another brand, but there could be some benefits that outweigh those costs.